Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Old Fort Niagara

 Old Fort Niagara provides a captivating opportunity to revisit the era when mighty empires fought for control over North America.
 You can delve into real 18th-century buildings and admire breathtaking views while participating in interactive programs that make history come alive.
-The Fort’s Visitor Center has introductory displays that exhibit original artifacts and an award-winning 16-minute orientation film that emphasizes the site’s significance.
+The Fort’s Visitor Center has introductory displays exhibiting original artifacts and an award-winning 16-minute orientation film emphasizing the site’s significance.

 Discover the fort and its original buildings, constructed between the 18th and 20th centuries, where Native American, French, British, and American soldiers lived and worked.
 In the summer season, visitors can witness musket and artillery firing demonstrations, take guided tours, and see artisan showcases that provide insights into life on the Niagara Frontier during the 18th and early 19th centuries.
 Special events feature reenactors who recreate the lives of past Fort garrisons and portray the struggles that shaped the birth of the United States and Canada.